 - Fractional experiential credits that sum to 1.0 credit

 - Non-Credit Options that Require Approval (from the FFCIS: Forester Fundamental Curriculum Implementation Subcommittee)

-- Non-credit experiential project
+- Non-credit experiential project (common)

-- Retroactive experiential project (primarily for transfer students)
+- Retroactive experiential project (rare)

-- Non-credit experiential project
+- Non-credit experiential project (common)

 - Summarize the project and evaluate how it applied skills that you gained in the classroom.